adobe/vent/.github/CONTRIBUTING.md

 ## 3. Create a branch

-Create a branch from the lastest master named `issue/#`, where # is the issue number you're going to work on:
+Create a branch from master named `issue/#`, where # is the issue number you're going to work on:

 ```
 git checkout master